abrinkman/opening-day/PresentationNotes.md

 * Show firebase admin tools
   * https://crackling-heat-9715.firebaseio.com/
 * Advise on URLs with amazon s3.
+* Discussion of using Firebase for a real product.

 * An app with:
   Realtime communication